Edit Blog Post

 Hearst asked his architect Julia Morgan

-to make the house look like a European cathedral, and a man of his wealth gets what he wants.
+to make the house look like a European cathedral, and a man of

 William Randolph Hearst's reception room at San Simeon, bought from a European palace